 Setting up your office space or making your work area work for you is crucial to building a foundation for great success on the job.
 If you have a physical disability, it can be even more important to ensure that your work area is well-suited to your needs and that any reasonable accommodations are made so that you are both comfortable and efficient.
 Check out the tips below for ways to personalize your work area to accommodate your own level of ability.

-The most basic of office furniture, your desk is where you will spend 8 hours a day, 5 days a week cranking out reports, taking phone calls, delving into emails, and holding meetings, so it only makes sense to start with making your desk as comfortable as possible.
+The most basic of office furniture, your desk is where you will spend eight hours a day, five days a week cranking out reports, taking phone calls, delving into emails, and holding meetings, so it only makes sense to start with making your desk as comfortable as possible.

 If you work for a company in an office building, know that under the Americans with Disabilities Act (ADA), you can submit a reasonable accommodation request to have your desk adjusted.